▶️ Local law enforcement celebrate National Night Out

 A night of fun and trust that local law enforcement hopes will continue throughout the year.

-Thank you to the community for coming out and even those who couldn’t make it today,” said Kanskey.
+Thank you to the community for coming out and even those who couldn’t make it today,” said Kansky.
 “Just thanks for supporting us.
-We know in Bend, Oregon, that our department feels the support of the community, and we hope that is part because of the trust we earned, and we always want to do that.”
+We know in Bend, Oregon, that our department feels the support of the community, and we hope that is part because of the trust we earned and we always want to do that.”

-Bend Police wasn’t the only local law enforcement celebrating National Night Out.